ayado7/dna/ReadMe.txt

-This is a solo project
+This is a not-so-solo project